urani-trade/solana-dev-onboarding-rs/demos/frontend/02_non_native_programs/README.md

 <br>

-* To illustrate this concept, let's create a script to ping an on-chain program that increments a counter each time it has been pinged.
+* To illustrate this concept, let's create a script to ping an on-chain program, incrementing a counter each time it is pinged.
-* This program exists on the Solana Devnet at address `ChT1B39WKLS8qUrkLvFDXMhEJ4F1XZzwUNHUt4AU9aVa` and stores its data in a specific account at the address `Ah9K7dQ8EHaZqcAsgBW8w37yN2eAy3koFmUn4x3CJtod`.
+* This program exists on the Solana Devnet at address `ChT1B39WKLS8qUrkLvFDXMhEJ4F1XZzwUNHUt4AU9aVa` and stores its data in a specific account in the address `Ah9K7dQ8EHaZqcAsgBW8w37yN2eAy3koFmUn4x3CJtod`.

 <br>